Skip to content

 Best Street Food in Chinatown

-Best Restaurants and Street Food in Chinatown
+9 Best Street Food in Bangkok Chinatown

-Street food in Chinatown is one of the highlights of visiting Bangkok.
+Street food in Bangkok Chinatown is one of the highlights of visiting Bangkok.
 In the evening, Yaowarat Road turns into a busy food street, packed with small carts, local restaurants, and smoky woks.

 Lek Seafood Yaowarat Road Bangkok.jpg